Ingrid Jonker: Death

-Following discussions after her religious funeral, Ingrid's friends held a secular funeral for her on 25 July 1965.
+Following her religious funeral, Ingrid's friends held a secular funeral for her on 25 July 1965.
 Before more than a hundred mourners, Uys Krige spoke about Ingrid's poetry and Jan Rabie read some of her poems aloud.
 This time, Ingrid's sister Anna attended.
 Jan le Roux, a high school teacher from Riviersonderend, wished to take his students, who loved Ingrid's poetry, to the funeral.
 After being refused permission to attend by both the school principal and the local Dutch Reformed minister, the pupils held a private prayer service for Ingrid Jonker, at which her poems were read aloud.

 After the death of his daughter, Abraham Jonker's health went into rapid decline.
 In October 1965, he disinherited his daughter Anna after she refused to hand Ingrid's letters to André Brink over to him.

-Abraham Jonker also began drinking alcohol heavily, even though doctors had warned that it could kill him.

-Anna Jonker later recalled, "He wasn't allowed to drink and he was hardly sober.
+He began drinking alcohol heavily, though doctors had warned that it could kill him.
+Anna later recalled, "He wasn't allowed to drink and he was hardly sober.
 After Ingrid's death he went through hell – he went through absolute hell.
 It was Christmas and he had thrombosis in his leg...
 Lulu didn't want to allow me to see him, can you believe it?!
 But a nurse told me later on that Abraham was calling, 'Ingrid!
 Ingrid!'
 He wouldn't stop calling her name.
 Then Lulu said something and my father hit her so hard that she flew right across the ward!"

-Abraham Jonker died of an aneurism in his aorta on 10 January 1966, just six months after the suicide of his daughter.

-After his death, Koos Jonker overruled his father's will.
-Koos saw to it that his half-sister Anna received the inheritance to which she was originally due, as well as their father's violin and additional financial support.
+Abraham Jonker died of an aneurysm in his aorta on 10 January 1966, six months after the suicide of his daughter.
+After his death, Koos overruled his father's will and saw to it that Anna received the inheritance to which she was originally due, as well as their father's violin and additional financial support.

-Koos Jonker has since said, however, "My father wasn't such a tough customer.
+Koos Jonker has since said of his father, "My father wasn't such a tough customer.
 In many ways he was quite gentle.
 Sometimes I wonder how someone who is seemingly so 'bad' could be elected to Parliament four times.
 He was well respected, not only by his constituency, but by the general public.
 I was privileged to have had a father like Abraham Jonker."

 When she was interviewed for a documentary many years later, Simone Venter acknowledged the psychological damage caused since her childhood by her mother's suicide.
-Even so, Simone Venter conceded, "She wanted to die.
+Even so, she conceded, "She wanted to die.
 It was something she had thought about very deeply.
 It was her choice."